Finding the Coordinates of the Point Where an Arc Blends Into a Line

 In this screencast, students demonstrate an understanding of summary writing by reading step-by-step instructions and then summarizing short paragraphs.
 Examples of summaries that are poorly written, as well as those that are written well, are included.

-Learners review Ohm's Law and then work 12 problems.
+Learners review Ohm's Law and then work 12 problems to help them apply the law to automotive electrical systems.
 In each of the problems, students are given two of the three variables (voltage, resistance, or current) and are asked to solve for the third.